Red River of the North: Floods

 Floods happen in the Red River when the water level increases over the tops of riverbanks due to significant precipitation over the same area for long periods, in the forms of persistent thunderstorms, rain, or snow combined with spring snow melt and ice jam.
 Major floods in historic times include those of 1826, 1897, 1950, 1997, 2009, 2011, and there has been significant flooding many years in between.
 Geologists have found evidence of many other floods in prehistoric times of equal or greater size.
 These "paleofloods" are known from their effects on local landforms, and have been the subject of scholarly studies.
 After the disastrous 1950 flood, which resulted in extensive property damage and losses in Winnipeg, the province of Manitoba undertook flood prevention by constructing the Red River Floodway.
 Completed in 1968, it diverts floodwaters around the city to less settled areas farther down the river.
 Grand Forks, North Dakota, and East Grand Forks, Minnesota, suffered widespread destruction in the flood of 1997.
 75% of the population in the former city was evacuated, and all of the latter.
 Many of the residential areas along the rivers were inundated and all the homes had to be destroyed.
 Afterward, a massive flood protection project was undertaken to protect both cities.

-To improve flood prediction, a case study of the Red River of the North applied deep-learning algorithms to predict flood-water level using previous data from Pembina, Drayton, and Grand Forks.
+Atashi et al. study conducted spatial analyses of the Permanent Water Area (PWA) and Seasonal Water Area (SWA), revealing a specific vulnerable section near Grafton city, located between Grand Forks and Emerson, that is highly susceptible to severe floods.

 1950 flood

 On May 8, 1950, the Red River reached its highest level at Winnipeg since 1861.
 Eight dikes protecting Winnipeg gave way and flooded much of the city, turning 600 sqmi of farmland into an enormous lake.
 The city turned to the Canadian Army and the Red Cross and The Salvation Army for help, and nearly 70,000 people were evacuated from their homes and businesses.
 Four of eleven bridges in the city were destroyed, and damage was estimated at between $900 million and $1 billion.

 As a result of the floods, a flood control project was constructed to prevent such damage in the future.
 The Red River Floodway around Winnipeg attracted some derision at the time, as some people thought it was massively overbuilt and was the then-largest earth-moving project in the world.
 The project was completed under-budget, and has been used for at least some flood control 20 times in the 37 years from its completion to 2006.
-The Floodway has saved an estimated $10 billion (CAD) in flood damages.
+The Floodway has saved an estimated CA$10 billion in flood damages.